-5.0 ACTION PROGRAMME - MEASURES 5.1 Key Pressures Urban Wastewater Overview: Systems A system for the licensing or certification by the EPA of waste water discharges from areas served by local authority sewel networks was established in accordance with the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007
+5.0 ACTION PROGRAMME - MEASURES 5.1 Key Pressures Urban Wastewater Systems Overview: A system for the licensing or certification by the EPA of waste water discharges from areas served by local authority sewer networks was established in accordance with the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007 (S.I.

-(S.I.
 No. 684 of 2007).

-In accordance with these Regulations the EPA is not allowed to grant an authorisation for a waste water discharge, which, in the opinion of the EPA, would:

-- cause a deterioration in the chemical status or ecological status (or ecological potential as the case may be) in the receiving body of surface water, - exclude or compromise the achievement of the objectives established for protected species and natural habitats in the case of European sites where the maintenance or improvement of the status of water is an important factor in their protection or which is inconsistent with the achievement of environmental quality standards established under national Regulations in relation to designated bathing waters, designated shellfish waters, areas designated for the protection of freshwater fish and areas designated for the abstraction of water intended for human consumption.
+In accordance with these Regulations the EPA is not allowed to grant an authorisation for a waste water discharge, which, in the opinion of the EPA, would: • cause a deterioration in the chemical status or ecological status (or ecological potential as the case may be) in the receiving body of surface water, • exclude or compromise the achievement of the objectives established for protected species and natural habitats in the case of European sites where the maintenance or improvement of the status of water is an important factor in their protection or which is inconsistent with the achievement of environmental quality standards established under national Regulations in relation to designated bathing waters, designated shellfish waters, areas designated for the protection of freshwater fish and areas designated for the abstraction of water intended for human consumption.
 The requirements of the European Communities (Quality of Shellfish Waters) Regulations, 2006 (as amended) have been fully integrated into the EPA licensing process In addition this process takes into account the effect of viruses on the quality of shellfish waters.
 The licence will require detailed actions including infrastructural works, if required, by the licensee within specified time-frames if the discharge does not comply with the above Regulations.
 Each licence granted will be subject to enforcement by the EPA.
 Full details of each application and licence decision can be viewed online at www.epa.ie.

-The following is the position with the key waste water treatment plants for Killary Harbour:

-Leenaun - secondary treatment WWTP in place.

-A new collection system and WWTP has been commissioned under the current Water Services Investment Programme.
-A licence application to be made by Galway County Council by December 2009 pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007(as amended).
-However, to date no application has been made.
+The following is the position with the key waste water treatment plants for Valentia Harbour: Cahersiveen - A licence application was made by Kerry County Council in September 2008 pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007(as amended).
+This application is currently under assessment.
+Knightstown- A licence application was made by Kerry County Council in June 2009 pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007(as amended).
+This application is currently under assessment.
+Portmagee- A Waste Water Discharge Certificate of Authorisation was granted in respect of Portmagee in June 2011 to Kerry

+County Council pursuant to the requirements of the Waste Water Discharge (Authorisation) Regulations, 2007(as amended).
+The Local Authority must comply with the conditions as set out in the Certificate of Authorisation and in particular sections 3.15, 3.16 and 3.17 with regard to impact of Discharge, possible need for disinfection treatment and notification of incident to specified authorities.

-In the case above, compliance with any EPA Wastewater Discharge Authorisation will require detailed actions including infrastructural works, if required, by the licensee within specified time-frames if the discharge does not comply with the above Regulations.
+In the cases above, compliance with any EPA Wastewater Discharge Authorisation will require detailed actions, including infrastructural works, if required, by the licensee within specified time-frames if the discharge does not comply with the above Regulations.
 Each licence granted will be subject to enforcement by the EPA.
 The financial investments to ensure compliance with any EPA licence conditions requiring additional urban waste water collection or treatment can be made under the Water Services Investment Programme.

-On-site waste water treatment plants
+On-site waste water treatment systems